dbushell/dbushell.com/src/data/blog/2024/rss-feed-styles.md

 With this change browsers will no longer prompt users to open their RSS app.
 This is a reasonable trade-off in my opinion.
 People who know RSS and have reader apps installed can easily copy the feed URL.
 Those that don't — I suspect the majority — will see a pretty page and not a mess like before.
 Perhaps I need a message at the top explaining RSS?
 I've seen a few feeds do that.

 It may be controversial that I don't put my entire blog content in the feed.
 I don't know why to be honest, I made the decision so long ago.
 What is your opinion?
-I'm on [Mastodon](https://fosstodon.org/@dbushell) and [Twitter](https://twitter.com/dbushell) (for now) let me know.
+I'm on [Mastodon](https://dbushell.com/mastodon/), let me know.

 ## Edge Cases